Supercool subtleties of cosmological phase transitions: Comparing bubble and Hubble volumes

 When the right-hand side of \eqref{eq:vwBound-outgrowHubble} is larger than unity, even the largest bubbles possible are smaller than the Hubble volume.
 The result \eqref{eq:vwBound-outgrowHubble} is shown in \cref{fig:bubbleVsHubbleVolume}, along with the $(T, T_c)$ contour for which the right-hand side of \eqref{eq:vwBound-outgrowHubble} is equal to unity.
 We plot the bound $T < T_c/2$ obtained in the vacuum-dominated limit, where subluminal solutions exist.
 In \cref{fig:bubbleVsHubbleVolume}, we see that the largest bubble volume is smaller than the Hubble volume at high temperature but may exceed the Hubble volume if permitted to grow for sufficiently long.
 One could replace $T_c$ with $\Tmax$ in \eqref{eq:vwBound-outgrowHubble} and \cref{fig:bubbleVsHubbleVolume} to compare the volume of the most common bubbles to the Hubble volume.
 One could replace $T$ with $T_f$ to determine whether bubbles can outgrow the Hubble volume before the phase transition ends.
 For sufficiently large $T_c/\Teq$ (specifically $T_c \gtrsim 4.55\Teq$), we find that bubbles can be larger than the Hubble volume even during the radiation-dominated era.
 However, the ratio $T/T_c$ for which \eqref{eq:vwBound-outgrowHubble} is satisfied decreases with $T_c$.
 This suggests that a phase transition that first becomes possible at a high energy scale compared to $\Teq$ requires more supercooling before bubbles can outgrow the Hubble volume.

 This investigation demonstrates that it is possible for the volume of a single bubble to exceed that of the Hubble volume if the phase transition is sufficiently supercooled.
 Then the expectation of having one bubble per Hubble volume is overly restrictive.
 However, even with bubbles smaller than the Hubble volume, it is possible for these bubbles to percolate without having one in every Hubble volume (assuming some form of Hubble sphere packing).
 In our simulations with $N(0) \lesssim 1$ (e.g.\ the benchmarks listed in \cref{tab:benchmarks-M1,tab:benchmarks-M2}) we found that the average bubble radius was below $R_H$ at the percolation temperature and above $R_H$ at the completion temperature, where $R_H(T) = 1/H(T)$ is the proper Hubble radius.
+Ref.\ \cite{Levi:2022bzt} also recently demonstrated the possibility of bubbles exceeding the Hubble volume in Figure 9.